Beautiful Escape Tiny House with Texas Hill Country Views

-Outdoors, this tiny house has a private seating area with a fire pit and guests are always welcome to take a short walk to access the communal raised deck with outdoor dining table and chairs.
-There is also a short secret path to explore that runs along the ridge of the hill that offers more beautiful hilltop views, for which guests are recommended to wear good shoes.
+Outdoors, there are a pair of comfy adirondack chairs beside a fire pit and guests are always welcome to take a short walk to access the communal raised deck with outdoor dining table and chairs.
+There's also a short secret path to explore along the ridge of the hill that offers more beautiful hilltop views.
+It's highly recommended that guests wear good shoes.

 - Cell service